1995 French Open – Women's doubles

 Gigi Fernández and Natasha Zvereva were the three-time defending champions, and successfully defended their title, defeating Jana Novotná and Arantxa Sánchez Vicario in the final 6–7(6–8), 6–4, 7–5.
+It was also Fernández’s 5th consecutive women’s doubles title at Roland Garros.

 Seeds

 Champion seeds are indicated in bold text while text in italics indicates the round in which those seeds were eliminated.